Articles tagged under ‘Consequences of being out of work’

 In Part Two of this series, RTW Matters interviews Deanne to discover why she feels angry and let down.

 Can Professor Dame Carol Black persuade unions, business and medical professionals to agree on the health benefits of good work?

 The Australasian Faculty of Occupational and Environmental Medicine wants you to reconsider the health / work relationship.

 Cosying up to compensation?
 Chances are, you'll take a hit to your health and your wallet

 What's good about work-related injury and illness that costs $57.5 billion p.a..........?
 Nothing.

 Work injury and deaths of despair

-Research from the US confirms the link between work absences of more than a week and deaths from drug overdose and suicide
+Research from the US confirms a connection between work absences of more than a week and deaths from drug overdose and suicide.